 If the client is receiving SSDI, there is no need to worry about sending them a settlement check because it is an entitlement program and not based on the client’s assets.
 On the other hand, if the client receives SSI, then attorneys need to plan ahead in case of a settlement to ensure that they do not lose their SSI eligibility.

-A Quick Way to Determine Which Government Benefit the Client is Receiving
+What is a Quick Way to Determine Which Government Benefit the Client is Receiving?

 As their personal injury attorney, it’s in your interest to accurately identify which benefit the client is receiving.
 It is difficult to undo the damage when a client receives a settlement check and loses SSI and Medicaid.
 Clients receiving these benefits tend to be very financially and emotionally attached to them.
 They will likely be very upset that their benefits weren’t protected before the settlement check was sent to them.